jblock at nmelc.org

 The Board of Directors governs the Law Center, establishes policy, hires the Executive Director, and determines which cases the Law Center will handle.
 The members of the Board, their date of association, their occupations, and affiliations are:

-Ramon Padilla, Secretary, 2016, Las Cruces – Ramon is a college instructor at New Mexico State University.
+Ramon Padilla, President, 2016, Las Cruces – Ramon is a college instructor at New Mexico State University.
 He has worked for many years with the Doña Ana County Colonias Development Council as their youth and community organizer.
 He brings to the board his experience working with communities, political organizing and community education.

 Harry Browne, M.A., Treasurer, 2010, Silver City – Harry is the business manager for the Aldo Leopold High School.
 He is the former Executive Director of the Gila Resources Information Project (GRIP) where he worked closely with the Law Center on the Chino Mine case.
 He brings administrative and public policy expertise to the board.

 Johana Bencomo, 2018, Las Cruces – Johana is the Director of Organizing for NM CAFé.
 Before that she worked with Doña Ana PLACE MATTERS as their community engagement specialist and with TRiO student support services as their academic success coordinator.
 She brings to the board her knowledge of communities of color and low income in Southern NM and environmental justice issues in New Mexico.

 Michael Casaus, 2010, Albuquerque – Michael is The Wilderness Society’s New Mexico State Director.
 Prior to this he was the Sierra Club’s senior field organizing manager.
 He brings to the board his knowledge of environmental justice issues in the Southwest and his experience as a community organizer and scientific researcher.